IT21894824/Visual-Style-Advisor/README.md

 ### User Dashboard
 - A centralized interface for accessing personalized fashion and beauty recommendations.
-- Visualize real-time hairstyle, hair color, makeup transformations, and clothing recommendations through virtual fit-on simulations.
+- Visualize real-time hairstyle, hair color, makeup transformations, and clothing recommendations.
 - Insights based on facial features, preferences, and trends.
 - Customize and save style preferences for future use.